 1934 Laurel & Hardy's Babes in Toyland: Ferdinand Munier is featured as Santa, as the boys mistake the Jolly One's request for 600 1"-tall soldiers to be an order for 100 6"-tall soldiers!
 Later on, of course, these big boys come in mighty handy when Toyland must be defended against the evil Bogeymen; the battle is waged to the strains of Victor Herbert's March of the Toys.

-1946 According to the Internet Movie Database, Ferdy Munier ended his career as one of Hollywood's most sought-after Santas during the 1930s and 1940s.
-Appropriately, Munier's last on-screen role cast him as Santa in Paramount Pictures' Road to Utopia, as Bob Hope and Bing Crosby tell the Jolly One that they don't believe in him.
+1946 According to the Internet Movie Database, Ferdy Munier was one of Hollywood's most sought-after Santas during the 1930s and 1940s.
+Ironically, he was never credited for his three official on-screen appearances as Santa --- the third of which proved to be Munier's last on-screen role, in Paramount Pictures' Road to Utopia.
+In the scene in question, Bob Hope and Bing Crosby tell the Jolly One that they don't believe in him.
 "You'll be sorry," chuckles Kris Kringle, producing two beautiful ladies from his sack.
 Hubba hubba!

 1947 Miracle on 34th Street.
 John Payne, Maureen O'Hara, Edmund Gwenn (his Oscar-winning Kringle), Natalie Wood.
 'Nuff said.